How Long Does a Background Check Take?

 Rather, what they do is utilize the information provided by the candidate on their resume.
 They call the employers listed on the resume to confirm the individual actually worked there.

-The time it takes to complete this part of the pre-employment background check depends on the response times of the candidate’s previous employers and the number of job positions listed on their resume.
+The time it takes to complete this depends on the response times of the candidate’s previous employers and the number of job positions listed on their resume.

 Educational Background Verification